-I have recently written about accessible days out in Lancashire so I thought I would also find some free days out for the family too as an easy reference point x
+I have recently written about accessible days out in Lancashire so I thought I would also find some free days out in Lancashire for the family too as an easy reference point.
+If you are looking for things to do as a family here are some ideas for all ages.

 Happy Mount Park, Morecambe